openai/miniF2F/README.md

 - `test`: held-out test set reserved for final evaluation.

 Naming conventions are still a work in progress.
-Olympiads problems are generally named after their competition, year and problem number (eg. `imo-1990-p3` or `aime-1983-p2`).
+Olympiads problems are generally named after their competition year and problem number (eg. `imo-1990-p3` or `aime-1983-p2`).
 Problems coming from a particular dataset (eg the [MATH](https://arxiv.org/abs/2103.03874) dataset) are named to ease their retrieval (eg. `mathd-algebra-125`).
 Other problems are prefixed by a category hint and a unique name in the style of Metamath naming conventions (eg. `induction-11div10tonmn1ton`).

-Each exercise file complies to following system-specific conventions.
+Each exercise file complies to the following system-specific conventions.

 ### Lean

-Each file contains the problem statement defined as an `example`, optionally with a proof for it as well as the necessary imports.
-This folder is released under the Apache License (Version 2.0).
-There must be only one `example` per file corresponding to the problem.
+Each file contains the problem statement defined as an theorem whose name must match the problem unique name (replacing `-` with `_`), optionally with a proof for it as well as the necessary imports.
 Named lemmas can be added for ground-truth proofs.

 The `lean` folder is released under the Apache License (so that it is aligned with Lean's mathlib license).

 ### Metamath

-Each file contains the problem statement with the same name as the file unique name.
+Each file contains the problem statement with the same name as the problem unique name.
 The statement is commented if provided without proof.

 The `metamath` folder is released under the MIT License.